R-P-B/R-P-B/README.md

 # :battery: Hi, I’m Praveenbalaji Rajendran
 I Welcome you to my personal github repository :blush:.
-I am PhD student at NTU,:singapore: .
+I am PhD student at NTU,:Singapore:. 🌱 My resarch focuses on the development of deeplearning architectures for photoacoustic image reconstruction and enhancement.
+I also have strong interest in computer:computer:vision and

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...